cschotte/blog/README.md

 └── README.md                # This file
 ```

+## Search titles

+Set `seoTitle` in an article's YAML front matter to give it a shorter search and
+social title while keeping its full `title` for the visible heading.
+The template
+appends ` — Clemens Schotte`, so keep `seoTitle` to 52 characters or fewer to make
+the complete title shorter than 70 characters.
+Omit it when the regular title
+already fits.
+Write a unique, relevant title rather than cutting it off midphrase.

 ## Meta descriptions

 Write a specific `description` in a page's YAML front matter, aiming for 150–160